DGX Spark · part 18

 - The scaffold — unchanged from Part 17

-- What cost the most time
+- Where the time went

-- Transferable diagnostics
+- Reusable diagnostics

 - Conclusion